GD Project · Environmental Well-being

 This website itself is the third initiative — an engaging digital platform that educates people about how a healthy environment positively contributes to well-being, while giving them practical tools to find and access green spaces wherever they are.

-The centrepiece is our live Green Map (the tab above), which pulls real-time data from OpenStreetMap to show every park, garden, nature reserve, botanical garden, and ethical animal sanctuary worldwide.
-People can search their city, use their location, and filter by the type of green space they're looking for.
-Every space shown includes mental health context — not just directions — so visitors understand why going matters, not just where.
+The centrepiece is our live Green Map, which pulls real-time data from OpenStreetMap to show every park, garden, nature reserve, botanical garden, and ethical animal sanctuary worldwide.

-🗺️ Live worldwide green map 📊 Research & evidence hub 🌍 Community success stories 🎯 Well-being education
+🗺️ Live worldwide map📊 Research hub🌍 Community stories🎯 Well-being education

 The Bigger Picture